 This page will be used to disseminate information related to the Rapp Road Residential/Western Avenue Mixed Use Redevelopment Projects Environmental Impact Statement.
 Please check this page regularly for any updates.

-In accordance with Article 8 of Environmental Conservation Law the Draft Environmental Impact Statement was accepted as complete by the Planning Board, as SEQRA Lead Agency, at the February 12, 2020 meeting.
-The public comment period will officially commence on February 20, 2020 and will be open to public comment for a minimum of 30 days, and will expire at end of business on March 23, 2020.
-At the February 12, 2020 meeting the Planning Board did indicate they would be open to extending the public comment period and would further discuss this at the public hearing.
+In accordance with Article 8 of Environmental Conservation Law the Draft Environmental Impact Statement was accepted as complete by the Planning Board at their February 12, 2020 meeting.
+The public comment period officially commenced on February 20, 2020.

 The proposed action, generally, consists of the following: Site 1 - Development of 222 one- and two-bedroom apartments and 3,900 square feet of commercial space on a ±19 acre site; Site 2 - Development of ±160,000 square feet Costco retail use with associated fueling facility located on ±16 acres and Site 3 - Conceptual development of ±115,000 SF of retail, 50,000 SF of office space, and 48 apartments on 11.34 acres.
 The proposed action is located generally at Rapp Road, Crossgates Mall Road and Western Avenue in the Town of Guilderland.